allen-garvey/wasm-dither-example/README.md

 # wasm-dither-example

-Initial example of using WebAssembly with D and LDC to dither an image in the browser, [based off this tutorial](https://wiki.dlang.org/Generating_WebAssembly_with_LDC).
+Example of using WebAssembly with D and LDC to dither an image in the browser, and compare performance with a pure JavaScript implementation.
 Demo at [https://allen-garvey.github.io/wasm-dither-example/](https://allen-garvey.github.io/wasm-dither-example/)

+## Dependencies for running

+* Modern web browser that supports WebAssembly

 ## Dependencies for building